segmentio/segment-docs/src/privacy/faq.md

 - Google Cloud PubSub
 - Friendbuy (Cloud Destination)

-Segment cannot guarantee that data is deleted from your Destinations.
-When you issue a user deletion request, Segment forwards the request to supported streaming Destinations.
-You must still contact these Destinations to confirm that they've executed the request.
+Segment forwards deletion requests but cannot guarantee that data is deleted from downstream destinations.
+You must contact these destinations to confirm that they executed the request.

-### Which destinations require additional destination setting configuration?
+### Which destinations require additional configuration to process deletion requests?

 #### Amplitude
-If you have the Amplitude destination enabled in one or more sources, you must include Amplitude's secret key in each destination(s) settings so they can accept the deletion request.
-(You add it in the Amplitude destination settings, under "Secret Key").
-You can find your Secret Key on the [General Settings](https://help.amplitude.com/hc/en-us/articles/235649848-Settings) of your Amplitude project.
+To process deletion requests in Amplitude, add your Amplitude secret key to the destination settings under "Secret Key."
+You can find this key in your Amplitude project's [General Settings](https://help.amplitude.com/hc/en-us/articles/235649848-Settings){:target="_blank”}.

 #### Google Analytics
-To send user deletion requests to Google Analytics you must authenticate your Google Analytics account with Segment using OAuth.
-If you have the Google Analytics destination enabled in one or more sources, you must authenticate your account in each destination(s) settings.
-Navigate to the **User Deletion** settings in your Segment Google Analytics settings and use your email and password to authenticate your account.
+To send deletion requests to Google Analytics, authenticate your account with Segment using OAuth.
+Go to the **User Deletion** settings in your Segment Google Analytics destination and use your email and password to complete authentication.

 ### What regulation types does Segment support?

 Segment supports the following regulation types:
-- **SUPPRESS_ONLY**: Suppress new data based on the `userId` without deleting existing data stored in your workspace and in downstream destinations.
+- **SUPPRESS_ONLY**: Suppresses new data for a `userId` without deleting existing data in your workspace or downstream destinations.
-- **UNSUPPRESS**: Stop the ongoing suppression of a `userId`.
+- **UNSUPPRESS**: Stops ongoing suppression of a `userId`.
-- **SUPPRESS_WITH_DELETE**: Suppress new data based on the `userId` and also delete all existing data for that ID from your workspace and our internal archives.
-While Segment forwards the deletion request to your downstream destinations, Segment cannot guarantee deletion in your third-party tools.
+- **SUPPRESS_WITH_DELETE**: Suppresses new data for a `userId` and deletes all existing data for that ID in your workspace and Segment's internal archives.
+Segment forwards the deletion request to downstream destinations but can't guarantee deletion in third-party tools.
-- **DELETE_INTERNAL**: Deletes user data from within Segment archives only and not from any connected destinations.
+- **DELETE_INTERNAL**: Deletes user data only from Segment archives, without affecting downstream destinations.
 - **DELETE_ONLY**: Deletes user data from Segment and your connected warehouses.
 Also sends a deletion request to your downstream destinations.

 > info ""
 > Using **SUPPRESS_WITH_DELETE** or **DELETE_ONLY** regulation types might lead to additional charges levied by your destination providers.